Try something new

 Good study habits must begin even before the first class!
 After you have received your class placements, what comes next?

-Complete your enrollment form, due Tuesday, June 13.
+Complete your enrollment form.
 Review the policies and procedures below before agreeing to enroll.
 See the Course Placement tab in your online account for details and tuition payment instructions.
 (SD and ED students do not have to complete a separate enrollment form for Explorations.)

-Some Exploration classes will also have a separate class-specific waiver/agreement that you must sign before class begins.
+Some Exploration classes may also have a separate class-specific waiver/agreement that you must sign before class begins.
 If one of your classes has these, you will find a link to sign the agreement available with the class information in the 'Course Placement' tab.

-For remote classes, instructions on how you will be joining your Exploration class will be made available in students' online accounts starting on June 13th (at the latest) for classes that begin before July 11th or starting on July 6th for classes that begin after July 11th.
+For remote classes, instructions on how you will be joining your Exploration class will be made available in students' online accounts starting a week before classes begin.
 This may include a Zoom link for the Exploration's remote 'classroom', information about expecting a class email from the Exploration instructor, or even in some cases, instructions to join a class website.

 All students are expected to attend online meetings via the Zoom video-conferencing platform.
 Students are expected to abide by all ATDP policies, including those regarding behavior, academic integrity, and attendance (see Program Policies) no differently than if attending an in-person class.
 Students who anticipate any problems in meeting the technology requirements of online class meetings must inform ATDP as soon as possible.
 (List these in the 'Concerns' section of your online Enrollment Form.)